 Real estate has been proven to be a lucrative investment.
-But before buying a South Florida rental property, you should calculate the return on investment (ROI) to be sure that it’s the best way to spend your hard-earned savings.
+But before buying a South Florida rental property, you should calculate the return on investment for a rental property to be sure that it’s the best way to spend your hard-earned savings.
 Since it can be challenging to calculate the ROI, in this article, we will cover some of the most simple calculations.
 These will — hopefully — help you invest wisely.

 And remember, if you lack the accounting chops, you can always count on a property management company like Luxury Property Care.

 It’s worth mentioning that calculating the return can be complicated.
 It contemplates the type of property (e.g single-family home, short-term rental, condominium, etc.), the cash flow, and so on.
 With this said, not all real estate will yield the same returns.
 Hence, it would be worth your while to hire a South Florida property management company to help you calculate the ROI.
-They know the local real estate market well, so they can calculate the ROI as accurately as possible.
+They know the local market well, so they can calculate return on investment for real estate as accurately as possible.

-What You Should Consider When Calculating the ROI
+What You Should Consider When Calculating Return On Real Estate Investments?

-When calculating the ROI, you shouldn’t assume that the cost of the investment is the purchase price.
+When calculating ROI on a rental property, you shouldn’t assume that the cost of the investment is the purchase price.
 Let us assume that you purchase a single-family home for $200,000 and spend $3,000 on repairs.
 The amount you spent on repairs should also be considered in your total costs.
 So, the total cost of the investment wouldn’t be $200,000, but instead, $203,000.

 Another factor that affects the ROI is the financing term.
 If you purchased the property with cash, the calculations are straightforward.
 Now, let’s say you took out a loan to buy the property.
 You’ll need to take that into consideration, too.
 You need to deduct the down payment, monthly mortgage payments, as well as closing fees from the annual return.